2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Research area

-Addressing the sexual health needs of patients with breast cancer after treatment to improve their quality of life and maintain or restore intimacy.
+Addressing the sexual health needs of women after treatment for breast cancer to improve their quality of life and maintain or restore intimacy.

 Impact